 Hammurabi's Code of Laws

-Hammurabi’s code was a very modern concept for this time and has influenced all the populations since then.
+For its time, Hammurabi’s Code presented a very modern concept.
+Therefore, it has influenced many sets of laws that have been developed since then.
 Society today would not be the same if it were not for Hammurabi establishing this set of laws.
 His code demonstrates the start of an organized society and civilized group of people.

 Some of the laws were brutal and the death penalty was mentioned at least 30 times.
 Hammurabi’s Code is thought to have established the principle of “innocent-until-proven-guilty."